-What do I do if I have more questions about having a tooth removed?
+What do I do if I have more questions regarding how a dentist treats a dry socket?

 Call our New Hyde Park office today for an appointment to get more information on alveolar osteitis and how dentists treat them.
 We’re standing by and available for any questions you may have.